What People Ask Me

 Those experiences taught me to work harder—at becoming a writer.

 When a new science magazine called SuperScience needed an editor, I jumped at it.
 Helming and shaping a publication from the start was too good to pass up.
+(I like a steep learning curve.)

 Next, I had the incredible opportunity to invent board games for a living.
 That job was definitely too good to pass up!
 I moved from New York City back to my home state of Michigan and worked for five years as the product development director at Aristoplay, an educational game company founded by former teacher Jan Barney Newman.
 What fun!